em360tech image

 The app was founded by college students Tyler Droll and Brooks Buffington and launched in November 2013.
 It quickly spread as students began to share it with new friends made during spring break.
 Just seven months later, Yik Yak was on 200 college campuses, a remarkably fast ascent.

 Another major factor contributing to Yik Yak's popularity was the voting system.
 Users would vote up their favourite "Yaks" or vote down boring ones.
 The most upvoted Yaks hit the "hot" stream, while posts reaching a score of -5 got deleted from the feed.
-Such dynamic interaction kept the content fresh and relevant and created a shared sense of community among users: users decided whether posts would remain visible or not.
+Such dynamic interaction kept not only the content fresh and relevant but also created a shared sense of community among users: users together decided whether posts would remain visible or not.

 Why did Yik Yak Fail?